dizzylift/eicar/README.md

 ### File Downloads:

-Please see [eicar.org](https://www.eicar.org/download-anti-malware-testfile) for several formats if you require a pre-made file.
-I don't know if Github would get upset at the file living here, and I don't feel like finding out.
+Please visit [eicar.org](https://www.eicar.org/download-anti-malware-testfile) for several pre-made file options.

 ## What is the EICAR File?

-The "EICAR Standard Anti-Virus Test File" was created to verify antivirus and antimalware software functionality without the risk of deploying a live virus to production equipment.
+The "EICAR Standard Anti-Virus Test File" was created to verify anti-virus and anti-malware software functionality without the risk of deploying a live virus to production equipment.
 You can read more about the development of the file on [Wikipedia](https://en.wikipedia.org/wiki/EICAR_test_file).

 ## Why is this useful?

-Running this file will (hopefully) trigger antimalware alerts, which can be then be observed and adjusted as required.
+Running this file will (hopefully) trigger anti-malware alerts, which can be then be observed and adjusted as required.
 You (again, hopefully) test your UPS hardware, backups, and smoke alarms, right?
-Don't forget to test your antivirus and antimalware alerting!
+Don't forget to test your antivirus and anti-malware alerting!